AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Traits

 ***Kane-tsuki.*** Hidemaro wields a magical Kama Yari called Kane-tsuki.
-Kane-tsuki is a +1 Kama Yari (included in Hidemaro's attacks).
-Whenever a creature is hit by an attack with Kane-tsuki, they must succeed on a DC 15 Constitution Saving Throw or be Dazed and Deafened until the end of their next turn.
+Kane-tsuki is a +1 Kama Yari (included in Hidemaro's attacks). *Constitution Saving Throw:* DC 15, when hit by Kane-tsuki. *Failure:* The target is Dazed and Deafened until the end of their next turn.
 Creatures immune to the Deafened Condition are immune to this effect.
 This ability can be used only once per turn.
 :
 ***Kōyō, Faithful Steed.*** At the start of initiative, Hidemaro summons and mounts his steed, the elk Kōyō.
 Kōyō is a Large Beast, with 13 AC and a 50 ft.
 Walk Speed.
 Hidemaro and Kōyō share Hit Points, but only one of them can take damage from a source at any one time. <!-- Some of Hidemaro's Villain Actions can only be used while mounted. -->
 :